-This guide explains what is BTFS (Bittorrent filesystem), how to mount a torrent or magnet link on your filesystem as a read-only directory using BTFS in Linux.
+This guide explains what is BTFS (Bittorrent filesystem), and how to mount a torrent or magnet link on your filesystem as a read-only directory using BTFS in Linux.

 What is BTFS?